|Eric Gay/Associated Press|

 Buzz: Simien backed up Kain Colter last season, but still saw a lot of time.
 He is a vastly better passer than Colter, so look for Northwestern to be more pass-oriented this fall.
 Simien has a nice arm but must become more consistent.

 Buzz: Stave is a returning starter who threw for 2,494 yards and 22 TDs last season.
 But he also tossed 13 interceptions and doesn't appear to be a high-level quarterback.
 Thing is, as long as he cuts down on the picks, he should be fine for this run-oriented offense.
 But can he do that -- and can he make a big pass when it is needed?
 McEvoy was a JC transfer last year; he was moved from quarterback to safety last season, then moved back to quarterback during the spring.
+The decision on a starter might not be made until late August.
 Hey, where's Russell Wilson when you need him?

 Starter/backup: Terrel Hunt/Austin Wilson